RahulMirji/Cloth_Recommendation/Dashboard/README.md

 ## 📄 License

-This dashboard is part of the AI DressUp app and follows the same license.
+This dashboard is part of the Style GPT app and follows the same license.

 ## 👨‍💻 Maintenance